Chapter 6.42

 6.42.010 Purpose and intent.

-The purpose of this chapter is to provide standards for integrated solid waste management of trash waste in the City of Norco, to include source reduction, recycling and composting of solid wastes, in order to provide for the long-term health, safety and welfare of Norco residents through extending current landfill capacity, preserving resources, and providing for the general protection of the environment.
-The chapter provides for regulation of the storage, collection, transportation municipal waste and recovery of marketable and recyclable materials.
+The purpose of this chapter is to provide standards for integrated solid waste management of trash waste in the City of Norco (City), to include source reduction by recycling or diversion of organics, recyclables, and manure, in order to provide for the long-term health, safety and welfare of Norco residents through extending current landfill capacity, preserving resources, and providing for the general protection of the environment.
+The chapter provides for regulation of the storage, collection, and transportation of municipal waste and recovery of marketable and recyclable materials.

-Provide an enforcement mechanism to ensure that resident, business, commercial, nonresidential properties, and multifamily dwellings provide for the proper collection of solid wastes and provide protections against illegal scavenging of materials.
+Provide an enforcement mechanism to ensure that resident, business, commercial, nonresidential properties, and multifamily dwellings provide for the proper collection of solid wastes, diversion of recyclable material, and provide protections against illegal scavenging of materials.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

 6.42.020 Definitions.